devluanga/AutomationPython/README.md

 The project is designed as a template that can easily be scaled to be used for other healthchecks outside EIOM.
-Apart from taking screenshots for dynatrace, monitoring database queries and testing api calls more monitoring processes can be added by adding more classes."# AutomationPython"
+Apart from taking screenshots for dynatrace, monitoring database queries and testing api calls more monitoring processes can be added by adding more classes.

+"# AutomationPython"